 - 5.9 A significant proportion of the budget is forecast not to be spent in 2022/23 as initially planned.
-Some schemes are forecast to underspend due to experiencing delays in finalising new contractual arrangements and implications arising from architecture plans, but the more significant change is the reprofiling of the housing development programme for new build properties which is currently being reviewed by officers. - 5.10 As noted above, the housing development programme, which is £17.0m of the overall HRA capital programme in 2022/23 is being reviewed in determining the scale of projects and deliverability over the medium-term plan.
-As at Period 6 it assumed that only a small proportion of these schemes will conclude during the current financial year, leaving a potential underspend of approximately £13m for 2022/23.
-As part of this review any inflationary impact on costings must be considered and factored in to the reprofiling of assumptions undertaken across the whole of the HRA capital programme.
+Some schemes are forecast to underspend due to experiencing delays in finalising new contractual arrangements and implications arising from architecture plans, but the more significant change is the reprofiling of the housing development programme for new build properties which is currently being reviewed by officers. - 5.10 As part of the 2023/24 budget setting and Medium-Term Financial Planning process, several budgets have been identified to either be reprofiled into the next financial year to align with realistic dates of delivery, or to be allocated to the development pool for reconsideration and further updated business cases.
+Therefore, of this £17.1m estimated slippage/underspend, £10.0m of this underspend relates to schemes that have been reviewed/ reprofiled into the Capital Programme or Development Pool for 2023/4, resulting in a revised estimated variance as at period 9 of £7m.